 The Justice Collaborative (TJC) is a fiscally sponsored project of Tides Advocacy, a 501(c)(4) organization.
 TJC’s sister project, The Justice Collaborative Institute (TJCI), is a fiscally sponsored project of Tides Center, a 501(c)(3) organization.
 The projects share staff and resources pursuant to a cost-sharing agreement.
 Colloquially, both organizations are referred to as “TJC.”

 The Justice Collaborative and Tides Advocacy are an equal opportunity employer.
 We strongly encourage and seek applications from women, people of color, and bilingual and bicultural individuals, as well as members of the lesbian, gay, bisexual, and transgender communities.
 Applicants shall not be discriminated against because of race, religion, sex, national origin, ethnicity, age, disability, political affiliation, sexual orientation, gender identity, color, marital status, or medical condition including acquired immune deficiency syndrome (AIDS) and AIDS-related conditions.

 Reasonable accommodation will be made so that qualified disabled applicants may participate in the application process.
 Please advise in writing of special needs at the time of application.

-Please send a cover letter, resume, design samples, and contact information for three professional references to email@example.com, with “Design & Publications Coordinator” in the subject line.
+Please send a cover letter, resume, a writing sample, and contact information for three professional references to email@example.com, with “Senior Legal Counsel” in the subject line.
 We will begin reviewing applications immediately.